This study changed how a Harvard professor thinks about health care

 An internal email obtained by HuffPost ― forwarded to employees by Joel Scheraga, a career staffer who served under President Barack Obama ― directs communications directors and regional office public affairs directors to note that the EPA “promotes science that helps inform states, municipalities and tribes on how to plan for and respond to extreme events and environmental emergencies” and “works with state, local, and tribal government to improve infrastructure to protect against the consequences of climate change and natural disasters.”

-But beyond those benign statements acknowledging the threats climate change poses are talking points boiled down from […]
+But beyond those benign statements acknowledging the threats climate change poses are talking points boiled down from the sort […]

 Read the Full Article